Human rights in the Islamic Republic of Iran: Ethnic minorities

+Child recruitment

+During the 2026 Iran war, Rahim Nadali, an IRGC official in Tehran, announced the launch of the initiative "For Iran" which recruits 12 year olds into the Basij militia for them to assist in manning "operational patrols" and checkpoints, as well as providing logistical support and performing other duties.
+This move contradicts Iran's commitment to abstain from the use of children in military activities under the Convention on the Rights of the Child.
+However, Nadali justified to move stating "Given that the age of those coming forward has dropped and they are asking to take part, we lowered the minimum age to 12".
+According to Al-Arabiya, from the beginning of the war, Tehran residents reported of untrained teenagers and youths armed with Uzi sub-machine guns and Kalshnikov rifles, stopping vehicles, shouting orders, and firing warning shots into the air.

 Current situation

 Number of executions in the Islamic Republic of Iran from 2003 to 2013 based on Ahmed Shaheed's report.

 When Iranian President Mahmoud Ahmadinejad spoke at Columbia University a sign on campus noted a rally against child executions in Iran.

 In May 2014 six young people in Tehran were arrested for making and posting a video in which they danced and lip-synched to the song, "Happy."
 The video was declared an "obscene video clip that offended the public morals and was released in cyberspace," by Tehran's police chief Hossein Sajedinia, and "vulgar" by state media.
 Authorities forced the young people to repent on state TV, but later released them, possibly because of public opposition to the arrests.
 As of 21 May 2014 the director of the video is still in custody.

 In May 2020 two parkour athletes were arrested after an image of them kissing was shared online.
 According to Tasnim News Agency, officers said "These people were arrested by the police with the judiciary officials' command, because what they did was a sample of 'advocating vice'."

-Amid escalating regional tensions and internal unrest, the Iranian government has increased repressive measures, driven by a growing sense of paranoia among the country’s leadership.
+Amid escalating regional tensions and internal unrest, the Iranian government has increased repressive measures, driven by a growing sense of paranoia among the country's leadership.
 The government has intensified its domestic crackdown, marked by a sharp rise in executions, arbitrary detentions, and state violence.
 Hadi Ghaemi, executive director of the Center for Human Rights in Iran (CHRI), stated that authorities have detained individuals incommunicado, denied them access to legal representation, and carried out executions on broad "national security" charges intended to instill fear.